pyomeca/ezc3d/README.md

 # Documentation
 ## EZC3D
 The documentation is automatically generated using Doxygen (http://www.doxygen.org/).
 You can compile it yourself if you want (by setting `BUILD_DOC` to `ON`).
-Otherwise, you can access a copy of it that I try to keep up-to-date in the Documentation project of pyomeca (https://pyomeca.github.io/Documentation/) by selecting `ezc3d` or by direcly accessing it (https://pyomeca.github.io/Documentation/ezc3d/index.html).
+Otherwise, you can access a copy of it that I try to keep up-to-date in the Documentation project of pyomeca (https://pyomeca.github.io/Documentation/) by selecting `ezc3d` or by directly accessing it (https://pyomeca.github.io/Documentation/ezc3d/index.html).

 ## C3D format
 The C3D format is maintained by http://c3d.org.
 They provide recommendation on how to implement reader/writer for the format.
 There is a copy of the documentation PDF in the `doc` folder.
 You are also welcome to have a look at a newer version if they ever create an update.